 360-degree feedback can help employees receive fairer and more balanced assessments.

 While there are many benefits to 360-degree feedback, there are still some critical drawbacks that you shouldn't overlook.
 Creating a 360-degree feedback structure can be challenging.
 And a poorly developed program may damage team and employee morale.

 - Encouraging competition, leading to jealousy or hurt feelings

-- Allowing anonymous ratings without commentary or responsibility can heighten feelings of insecurity and damage trust on teams
+- Anonymous ratings without commentary can increase insecurity and damage trust in teams

 - Being too focused on weaknesses or negativity